HenokEshetu/System-Engineer-Automation-tools/README.md

 # ⚙️ System Engineer Automation Scripts

 This repository is a collection of automation and system tools organized by **function**, not programming language.
-These scripts are designed to streamline operations, enhance security, and simplify systems management for Linux-based environments and cloud platforms.
+These scripts are designed to streamline operations, enhance security, and simplify systems management for Linux, MacOS and Windows environments and cloud platforms.

 Each tool is built using **Python**, **Bash**, **Powershell** **Go**, **Rust**, depending on performance, clarity, and system access needs.